Coastal and Marine Habitats

 Figure 4.
 Spatial scales of wind energy development hydrodynamic effects (NASEM, 2023)

 While some effects may be unavoidable, all potential impacts from an offshore wind project are evaluated within a mitigation framework.
-The aim is to avoid, minimize, or mitigate adverse effects as much as is feasible.
+The aim of this framework is to avoid, minimize, or mitigate adverse effects as much as is feasible.
 Offshore wind developers use best management practices, modeling, surveying, and monitoring to minimize impacts to coastal habitats during construction, installation, and operation.
-Seafloor, mapping, and monitoring surveys are conducted for multiple reasons during the pre-construction, construction, and post-construction phases of offshore wind farm development.
-Seafloor and mapping surveys are used to identify habitat types in a project area, including potential sensitive habitats to avoid.
-Monitoring surveys are conducted to assess the baseline conditions of the marine environment, the impacts of construction activities, monitor the progress of habitat recovery, and document the development of new ecosystems around installed structures.
-All this information is used by developers to appropriately site offshore wind turbines and power cable routes, as well as to evaluate the state of affected areas and further mitigate negative impacts.
+Seafloor mapping and monitoring surveys are conducted for multiple reasons during the pre-construction, construction, and post-construction phases of an offshore wind farm.
+Seafloor mapping surveys are used to identify habitat types within an offshore wind project area, including potentially sensitive habitats that should be avoided.
+Monitoring surveys help assess baseline conditions of the marine environment, evaluate the impacts of construction activities, track habitat recovery, and document the development of new ecosystems around installed structures.
+This information enables developers to appropriately site offshore wind turbines and export power cable routes, evaluate environmental changes in affected areas, and implement additional measures to mitigate negative impacts.

-Onshore cable installation is strategically placed to avoid impacting natural habitats and minimize vegetation removal.
-For example, most onshore cable routes are planned to make use of previously developed land (e.g., burying cables under pre-existing roadways).
-To protect wetland habitats and waterbodies, onshore construction will be regulated to follow best management practices to control sediment and prevent erosion.
-Further construction impacts are avoided in potentially sensitive habitats near landfall sites by using horizontal directional drilling (HDD).
-The use of HDD involves a drill being placed underground in an entry point away from a sensitive habitat, then drilling horizontally underneath the habitat, before emerging on the other side of the habitat at a safe exit point.
-HDD allows cables to be placed underneath nearshore habitats such as eelgrass beds, oyster reefs, intertidal zones, and coastal dunes without causing any damage.
-Additionally, average burial depths of cable installation are between three to eight feet (1 to 2.5 m), well below the aerobic sediment layer where most benthic infauna live, substantially minimizing their exposure to electromagnetic fields (EMFs).
+During the planning and installation phases, onshore power cable routes are strategically designed to avoid natural habitats and minimize vegetation removal.
+For example, most cables are routed through previously developed land, such as beneath existing roadways.
+To protect wetlands and waterbodies, onshore construction must follow best management practices that control and prevent sediment erosion.
+In the coastal zone, further impacts to sensitive habitats near landfall sites are typically avoided by using horizontal directional drilling (HDD).
+HDD involves drilling horizontally beneath sensitive habitats to create safe entry and exit points outside the existing habitat footprint.
+This technique allows cables to be installed beneath beaches, eelgrass beds, oyster reefs, intertidal zones, and coastal dunes without disturbing the habitat.
+Additionally, HDD installation typically buries cables up to approximately 100 feet (30 meters) below the seafloor—well beneath the oxygen-rich (aerobic) sediment layer where most benthic infauna reside.
+This depth significantly reduces marine organisms’ exposure to electromagnetic fields (EMFs).
 To read more on EMFs, visit Deeper Dive: Electromagnetic Fields.

 Download The Full Summary